juanelprogrammer/juanelprogrammer/README.md

 **a sound engineer that got into coding.** *hey, i know how a compressor works!*

+mostly selftaught passionate  ~~fullstack?~~ backend developer

 cant live without shortcuts

-I develop creative solutions to boring stuff, specially tools for e-commerce sellers. mostly selftaught
+>I develop creative solutions to boring stuff, specially tools for e-commerce sellers. currently working on an app to automate prices based on demand linking Mercado Libre, Tienda Nube and ERPs.
+Hopefully public release soon!

 always looking for new technologies to learn. right now im into Go, if mercadolibre uses it, **im definitely learning it**.

+### **SOUND AND CODING?**

+yes! check out [this repo](https://github.com/juanelprogrammer/soniditos). more tools coming!